Blog

 • Contactless QR-based or tokenised systems

 For in-store payments, devices use NFC (near-field communication) technology to transmit encrypted card data to a terminal.
-For online transactions, the user can confirm payment directly within the app or browser, often with biometric verification.
+For online transactions, users can pay via phone directly within an app or browser, often confirming payment with biometric verification.

 Why is mobile payment gaining popularity across Europe?